11th Closing the Gap Report

 |Reading and numeracy (2018)[E]|

-The full Closing The Gap report can be found at: https://ctgreport.pmc.gov.au/
+You can download the full Closing The Gap report at: https://ctgreport.pmc.gov.au/